mroavi/JunctionTreesBenchmarks.jl/README.md

 test()
 ```

-The tests consist of the standard Julia package tests for
+The tests that are run are the standard Julia package tests for
-JunctionTreesBenchmarks.jl stored inside the `test` directory.
-Each test report
+`JunctionTreesBenchmarks.jl` stored inside the `test` directory.
+Each test
-is stored in a newly created directory inside
+report is stored in a newly created directory inside
 `JunctionTreesBenchmarks/test/test_reports/`.
 The name of this new directory is
 based on the host name, and current date and time, for example,
 `JunctionTreesBenchmarks/test/test_reports/<hostname>/<date-time>/`.